tholemu/drf_transactions/README.md

 > From within the 'drf_transactions' project folder containing 'manage.py', perform the following steps.

 #### Create & Activate Python3 virtual environment
+The following commands will create a new Python3 virtual environment named 'env' and activate it.
+This allows for project-based isolation of your Python3 environment, ensuring a fresh installation for each project.
 ```
 python3 -m venv env
 source env/bin/activate